PrefectHQ/prefect/docs/guides/creating-interactive-workflows.md

 When a user sees the form for this input, the given markdown will appear above the input fields.

-### Handling custom validation
+### Handle custom validation

-Prefect uses the fields and type hints on your `RunInput` or `BaseModel` class to validate the general structure of input your flow receives, but you might require more complex validation.
-If you do, you can use Pydantic [validators](https://docs.pydantic.dev/1.10/usage/validators/).
+Prefect uses the fields and type hints on your `RunInput` or `BaseModel` class to validate the general structure of input your flow receives.
+If you require more complex validation, use Pydantic [validators](https://docs.pydantic.dev/1.10/usage/validators/).

 !!! warning "Custom validation runs after the flow resumes"
     Prefect transforms the type annotations in your `RunInput` or `BaseModel` class to a JSON schema and uses that schema in the UI for client-side validation.
 However, custom validation requires running _Python_ logic defined in your `RunInput` class.
 Because of this, validation happens _after the flow resumes_, so you'll want to handle it explicitly in your flow.
 Continue reading for an example best practice.